ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm-fw.md

 ## Remove your deployment
 {: #console-deploy-ocp-rhm-fw-remove-deployment}

-If you want to delete the IBM Blockchain Platform operator or any instances you have deployed, the simplest way is through the OpenShift UI.
+If you want to delete the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operator or any instances you have deployed, the simplest way is through the OpenShift UI.

 If you want to delete the operator, make sure to delete any instances associated with it first.
 {: important}

 To delete an instance, navigate to the **Operators** tab and then click  **Installed Operators**.
-From here, click **IBM Blockchain** and then the **All instances** tab.
+From here, click **IBM Support for Hyperledger Fabric** and then the **All instances** tab.
 Find the instance you that want to delete and click the settings button to the right of the instance.
 Then, click **Delete** (the name of your instance).

-To delete the operator, navigate back to the **Installed Operators** page and click the settings button to the right of the IBM Blockchain Platform operator.
+To delete the operator, navigate back to the **Installed Operators** page and click the settings button to the right of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operator.
 Then, click **Uninstall Operator**.

 Alternatively, you can use the CLI to switch to the OpenShift project that you created for your blockchain network: